Viztruth/Viztruth/README.md

 ### :man_technologist: About Me :
 Hi!
 My name is Vishruth Kumar and this is my Github Page.
-My aim is to master coding skills.
+My aim is to be the best at whatever I do.
+- 👦🏽 Tech enthusiast.
+Enjoys learning and keeping up with trends!
 - :school: CSE Undergraduate from PES University, Bangalore
 - :zap: In my free time, I write articles & tutorials related to programming in my <a href="https://vishruthcodes.blogspot.com/">blog</a>.
 - :card_file_box: This will be a repository for all my creations.